camunda-community-hub/zeebe-cherry-runtime/doc/InstallationGuide/README.md

 zeebe.client.broker.gateway-address=127.0.0.1:26500
 ````

-# Load connectors and workers at startup from a PVC
+# Load connectors and workers at startup

-The Cherry runtime monitor a path.
+The Cherry runtime monitor the `uploadpath` .
 This path is part of the configuration

 ````yaml
 cherry.connectorslib: